Skip to content

 Your Food

 It’s hard to go wrong with roasted celeriac!
-But did you know it is great mixed with potatoes in mash, thinly sliced in place of potatoes in a creamy gratin, or even diced in a stew.
-If you want to bring more celeriac into your meals and sides rotations, why not try some of our favourites…
+It’s also great mixed with potatoes in mash, thinly sliced in a creamy gratin, or diced into stews.
+For more ways to use it, try some of our favourites…

 Recipe Inspiration